Edzard Ernst: Trick or Treatment

 In 2008, Ernst and Simon Singh published Trick or Treatment?
 Alternative Medicine on Trial.
 The authors challenged the Prince of Wales, to whom the book is (ironically) dedicated, and The Prince's Foundation for Integrated Health on alleged misrepresentation of "scientific evidence about therapies such as homeopathy, acupuncture and reflexology".
 They asserted that Britons spent £500 million each year on unproven or disproven alternative therapies.
 In a review of Trick or Treatment in the New England Journal of Medicine, Donald Marcus described Ernst as "one of the best qualified people to summarize the evidence on this topic."

-In 2008, Ernst sent an open letter urging the Royal Pharmaceutical Society of Great Britain to crack down on high street chemists that sell homeopathic remedies without warning that the remedies lack evidence for claimed biological effects.
+In 2008, Ernst sent an open letter urging the Royal Pharmaceutical Society of Great Britain to crack down on high street chemists that sell homoeopathic remedies without warning that the remedies lack evidence for claimed biological effects.
 According to him, this disinformation would be a violation of their ethical code:My plea is simply for honesty.
 Let people buy what they want, but tell them the truth about what they are buying.
 These treatments are biologically implausible and the clinical tests have shown they don't do anything at all in human beings.
 The argument that this information is not relevant or important for customers is quite simply ridiculous.

 In a 2008 interview with Media Life Magazine, when he and Simon Singh were asked this question—"What do you think the future is for alternative medicine?"—they replied:For us, there is no such thing as alternative medicine.
 There is either medicine that is effective or not, medicine that is safe or not.
 So-called alternative therapies need to be assessed and then classified as good medicines or bogus medicines.
 Hopefully, in the future, the good medicines will be embraced within conventional medicine and the bogus medicines will be abandoned.

 In a 2009 article entitled "Should We Maintain an Open Mind about Homeopathy?" published in the American Journal of Medicine, Ernst and Michael Baum—writing to other physicians—offered strong criticism of homeopathy:Homeopathy is among the worst examples of faith-based medicine. ...
 These axioms [of homeopathy] are not only out of line with scientific facts but also directly opposed to them.
 If homeopathy is correct, much of physics, chemistry, and pharmacology must be incorrect....
 To have an open mind about homeopathy or similarly implausible forms of alternative medicine (e.g., Bach flower remedies, spiritual healing, crystal therapy) is therefore not an option.